Does the thought of work meetings fill you with dread?

 Tip #6: Practice public speaking

-Treat any public setting as an opportunity to practice your communication skills.
+Namely, treat any public setting as an opportunity to practice your communication skills and act as if you already have them.

-Book clubs, company get-togethers, conferences, or networking events are all great ways to nudge yourself out of your comfort zone and practice speaking in public.
+Book clubs, company get-togethers, team-building exercises, conferences, or networking events are all great ways to nudge yourself out of your comfort zone and practice speaking in public.

 It may sound scary at first, but each new experience is a step in the right direction toward becoming a more confident speaker.

-• Tell stories at group gatherings to improve your communication skills.
+- Tell stories at group gatherings to break the bad communication habit of always staying silent.

-• Consider taking up acting classes or online communication courses to practice.
+- Consider taking acting classes or online communication courses to practice.

 As you accumulate enough corrective experiences, your mind will start to realize that there’s no actual danger to be hypervigilant about.
 You’ll gradually become more comfortable speaking in meetings.